SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/README.md

 .gitattributes               # Git LFS model tracking
 ```

-Together, these artefacts define how the system is built, packaged, served, and redeployed.
+Together, these artifacts define how the system is built, packaged, served, and redeployed.

 The final deployment demonstrates that the project is not only a local modelling pipeline, but a deployable clinical NLP inference service with reproducible containerisation, automated cloud deployment, and a public HTTP interface.

 ---

-# 15. API Usage
+# 15. API Usage Guide

 This section shows how to use the deployed Cloud Run API.
 For local setup and full reproduction, see Section 21.